Ann Ray: Work

+In London, she networked with fashion designer Lee Alexander McQueen.
+Their relationship is documented in the 2012 book Love Looks Not With the Eyes.

 In 2001, she moved to Paris.
 In 2003 Ray began working for the Paris Opera, producing posters, rehearsal photos, portraits, for the programmes and the magazine of the Paris Opera, entitled "Line 8" and then "On stage".
-She created a series of portraits of the Paris Opera Dancers for an exhibition at the Palais Garnier : Double Jeu, exhibited from 2006 to 2008, then revised and expanded from 2009 to 2012.
+She created a series of portraits of the Paris Opera Dancers for an exhibition at the Palais Garnier: Double Jeu, exhibited from 2006 to 2008, then revised and expanded from 2009 to 2012.